 He is Risen!
 Celebrate Jesus’s Resurrection with this fun, easy Empty Tomb Craft for Kids!

-How do you teach young children the Easter story in a way they can understand?
-(That won’t scar them for life?)
+How do you teach young children the Easter story of the empty tomb in a way they can understand?
+(That also won’t scar them for life?)

 It’s a good question, and unfortunately, there isn’t one easy answer.

-Even within a single Sunday School class, toddlers, preschoolers and young children can vary widely in terms of what they know already and can understand about the Easter Resurrection story once you explain it to them.
+Even in a Sunday School class, toddlers, preschoolers, and young children can vary widely in terms of what they already know.

 In fact, it’d be quite a shame not to.